rminehan/git-training/slides_04_gitiquette.md

 Provide missing context

-Flows on nicely

 ---

 # Provide missing context

 Recapping:

+> Want it to slide through code review
+>
 > They don't have your context and intuition

-Depends on the level of collaboration throughout

 ---

 # Supplying context

 At the minimum: a link in the MR description back to the jira

 ---

 # Supplying context

 At the minimum: a link in the MR description back to the jira

 Better: explaining which acceptance criteria it addresses

 ---

 # Supplying context

 At the minimum: a link in the MR description back to the jira

-Better: explaining which acceptance criteria it addresses
+Better: explaining which acceptance criteria it addresses (the _why_)

-Even better: a general overview of why the changes were made,
+Even better: specific technical notes and a general framework to understand the changes

-and specific technical notes to that task

 ---

 # MR notes

-Sometimes code isn't self-explanatory
+Link back to that framework

-Reviewers can see the _what_ but not the _why_
+Explains the _why_

-They can only see the changed lines

 ---

 # MR notes

-> They don't have your context and intuition
->
-> Reviewers can see the _what_ but not the _why_

-You can put a little note on the MR
+Example:

-If it's tightly related to another bit of code somewhere, copy-paste it into the comment
+If a change is tightly related to another bit of code somewhere,

+copy-paste it into the comment

+---

+# MR notes

+Example:

 Give them a link to a related discussion plus a short TLDR summary